 View all three reports by visiting the Dubbo road projects webpage.

-The New Dubbo Bridge provides another river crossing in Dubbo during flood events and will maintain reliability for commuter and heavy freight traffic through Dubbo during these events.
+The New Dubbo Bridge provides a second high level river crossing in Dubbo during flood events and will maintain reliability for local, commuter and heavy freight traffic through Dubbo during these events.

 Following investigation of six strategic options and community consultation, River Street was announced as the preferred route for the new bridge in May 2017.